 A user-facing application

-Adoption drivers and key benefits
+Adoption drivers and key benefits for a smart factory

 Certainly, implementing smart technologies requires an initial investment; however, one of the key adoption drivers is cost.
 Sensors, real-time analysis and alerts optimise asset and inventory management, reduce machine downtime, cut energy usage and create a more agile production line.
 As such, this increased agility can substantially reduce operating costs, which more than accounts for the initial expense.